Wind Turbine Technician Schools in South Carolina

 Salary & Career Outlook

-As a wind turbine mechanic in South Carolina, you can expect to start your career with a yearly salary of around $34,114.
-This is the figure for the bottom 10%.
-When you progress in your career, you may increase this figure to an annual average salary of $57,007, which is relevant to those in the midpoint of wind turbine mechanics by salary.
+According to ZipRecruiter, as a wind turbine technician in South Carolina, you can expect to start your career with a yearly salary of around $31,550.
+This represents the bottom 10%.
+As you progress in your career, you may increase this figure to an annual average salary of $50,323, which is comparable to the midpoint salary for wind turbine technicians.

-Finally, at the upper end of the spectrum, there are wind turbine mechanics in South Carolina who take home an annual average salary of $95,263.
-These are the highest-paid top 10%.
+Finally, at the upper end of the spectrum, wind turbine technicians in South Carolina earn an annual average salary of $73,309.
+These are the highest-paid individuals in the top 10%.

 To progress, candidates may acquire professional credentials, increase their advanced skills, and optimize their location.

-Notable cities for wind turbine mechanics in South Carolina include Charleston, with an annual average salary of $64,323; Greenville, with an annual average salary of $62,132; and Conway, with an annual average salary of $55,628.
+Notable cities for wind turbine technicians in South Carolina include Charleston, with an annual average salary of $50,749; Elloree, with an annual average salary of $52,711; and Florence, with an annual average salary of $52,426.